bkapili/ppit/tutorial/ppit_tutorial.md

 ## Bonus: Use SEPP to insert nifH ASVs and remove poorly aligned sequences.

-For more details about SEPP, see the [SEPP tutorial](https://github.com/smirarab/sepp/blob/master/tutorial/sepp-tutorial.md).
+For more details about running SEPP, see the [SEPP tutorial](https://github.com/smirarab/sepp/blob/master/tutorial/sepp-tutorial.md).

 ``` r